Davopotron/Organizer-frontend/README.md

 ## Tentative Stretch Goals:
 - Follow up reminders, either in-app or through some third-party service, where neglected lists send follow up reminders
 - Integration with google calendar
-- Chat functionality to discuss plans
+- Chat functionality to discuss lists among users
 - Social aspect where users can have add friends and view their friends’ past lists for ideas